Galilia/NNP-project/docs/plugins.md

 - `@babel/preset-react`: Configures Babel for transforming JSX syntax.
 - `@babel/preset-typescript`: Configures Babel for transforming TypeScript syntax.

+***Self-made plugin:***
+- `babelRemovePropsPlugin`: It's a plugin that removes specified JSX elements from your code during production build.
+Transforming modern JavaScript (ES6 and later) into an older version of JavaScript (like ES5) that is more widely supported across all browsers.

 **Webpack:**
 - `@pmmmwh/react-refresh-webpack-plugin`: Enables fast refresh for React components during development.
 - `@svgr/webpack`: Webpack loader for transforming SVG files into React components.